ALBEDERENG/Sama_simulator/README.md

 conda install -c conda-forge matplotlib=3.6.2 numba=0.56.4 tqdm=4.64.1 pandas=1.5.2 scikit-learn=1.2.0 seaborn=0.12.1 pyyaml=6.0 geopandas gdal rasterio
 pip install pickle-mixin==1.0.2
 ```

-**To use the map import feature, it is necessary to install the [gdal] and [rasterio] libraries.
-To install gdal, we recommend using Anaconda or Miniconda instead of standard Python.**

 Setup the parameter file **param.yml** in the folder **parameters/**, linked [here].
 Alter according to the simulations you choose to execute, but you must not change the name nor location of the file.